StreetSupport/gmhan/content/news-and-events/open-space-how-can-we-improve-hospital-discharge-for-people-experiencing-homelessness.md

 title: How can we Improve Hospital Discharge for people Experiencing Homelessness?
 publishDate: 2023-02-06T10:39:33.576Z
 eventCard:
-  name: Open Space- How can we Improve Hospital Discharge for people Experiencing
+  name: How can we Improve Hospital Discharge for people Experiencing Homelessness?
-    Homelessness?
   date: Philippa Iwnicki
   location: Share your thoughts at our Open Space on 28th Feb
 content: